aramis-lab/clinicadl/docs/Preprocessing/QualityCheck.md

 and the output of the present command, both in a [CAPS hierarchy](https://aramislab.paris.inria.fr/clinica/docs/public/latest/CAPS/Introduction/).
 - `output_path` (str) is the path to an output directory in which TSV files will be created.
 - `group_label` (str) is the identifier for the group of subjects used to create the DARTEL template.
-You can check which groups are available in the `groups/` folder of yout `caps_directory`.
+You can check which groups are available in the `groups/` folder of your `caps_directory`.

 ### Outputs

 This pipeline outputs 4 files:
-- `QC_metrics.tsv` containing the three QC metrics for all images are available,
+- `QC_metrics.tsv` containing the three QC metrics for all the images,
 - `pass_step-1.tsv` including only the images which passed the first step,
 - `pass_step-2.tsv` including only the images which passed the two first steps,
 - `pass_step-3.tsv` including only the images which passed all the three steps.